6.630.2 Absence and Leave for Military-Related Reasons

 6. FMLA-LWOP as well as annual or sick leave substituted for FMLA-LWOP, may be taken in 15-minute increments.

-7. An employee may not retroactively invoke his/her entitlement to any FMLA, unless he or she provides proof of:
+7. An employee may not retroactively invoke their entitlement to any FMLA, unless they provide proof of:

-1. Physical or mental incapacity making him or her incapable of invoking entitlement during the entire period of absence from work; and
+1. Physical or mental incapacity making them incapable of invoking entitlement during the entire period of absence from work; and

 2. A personal representative was also unable to contact the agency and invoke the entitlement to FMLA during the entire period of absence.